Travis County

 • How might we shift focus from isolated transactions to comprehensive services as users understand them?

-We started with a workshop to understand the real problems and the reasons behind the request for a website.
-The goals were to learn more about the task force, define the problems, and agree on next steps.
+We started the project with a workshop to understand the real problems behind the request for a website.
+The goals were to learn more about the task force, clearly define the problems, and agree on next steps.

 Activities: